apache/gravitino/docs/security/authorization-pushdown.md

 ![authorization push down](../assets/security/authorization-pushdown.png)

-Gravitino also provides a set of authorization frameworks to interface with different underlying data source permission systems (e.g., MySQL's own permission management and the Apache Ranger permission management system for big data) in accordance with its own authorization model and methodology.
+Gravitino also provides a set of authorization frameworks to interact with different underlying data source permission systems (e.g., MySQL's own permission management and the Apache Ranger permission management system for big data) in accordance with its own authorization model and methodology.
 On top of this, Gravitino manages different underlying data sources through Catalogs.